transformgovsg/landing-zone/src/content/blog/20241129-through-the-year.md

 - **To have pick up React Native + GraphQL + various administrative know-how for a production-grade application** -  there are definitely still some shortcomings on the implementation and more things to improve on, but this entire learning journey is one of my biggest learnings, tech-wise, I had in 2024

-- **To have played the role of Reporting Officer / Teach Lead for a product team**, where my biggest gift was to constantly receive feedbacks from my team mates.
+- **To have played the role of Reporting Officer / Tech Lead for a product team**, where my biggest gift was to constantly receive feedbacks from my team mates.
 I felt very fortunate to be in a team who are very open to voice out their concerns and feedback, felt that we are helping each other to grow every day. 🙂

 In 2025, I look forward to seeing **Kaki continue to be built and expanded on** (I trust that it will be in good hands even though we are no longer the developing team) and as a team we can build the next product that will be useful and well-loved by our users.